Spacemap Go Help

 - Tap Clear AVB CONNECTIONS to clear all AVB connections.

-- Tap RECONFIGURE SYSTEM to open the Configure System wizard.
+- Tap RECONFIGURE INPUTS to open the System Configuration wizard.

 All GALAXY processor models have eight channels of input processing available (EQ, delay, gain).
+Inputs 9-32 are only used for AVB inputs which are routed directly to the inputs of the Summing Matrix.
 If the system requires input processing for 32 channels, four processors are needed.
 The processing location has an adjacent icon that indicates if input processing is available ( below), or if no input processing is available ( below).

 The physical outputs of the GALAXY processors are listed, including Spacemap System output name, processing location, and processor output name.
-The output labels entered in Compass software are pulled into Spacemap Go when the system in configured.
-Tap the next to a channel name to change it.
+The output names entered in Compass software are pulled into Spacemap Go when the system is configured.
+The output names are bidirectionally linked between Spacemap Go and Compass.
+To edit an output label, tap next to the label.

 External Device Connection

 The GALAXY processors used in a Spacemap System behave as one system.
-The entire system has one IPv4 address that is viewed and edited here.
+The entire system has one IPv4 address that is viewed and edited in the Spacemap System IP Configuration section (below).
 Tap the next to an IPv4 address to edit.

 Each GALAXY processor has two Ethernet ports used for AVB transport.
-If the Ethernet network utilizes both ports, usually for redundancy, both ports must be enabled to receive AVB packets.
-The presentation time synchronizes AVB audio across multiple processors.
-Meyer Sound recommends leaving the Presentation Time set to 2 ms.
+If the Ethernet network uses both ports, usually for redundancy, both ports must be enabled to receive AVB packets.
+The presentation time synchronizes the arrival of AVB packets across the network.
+Meyer Sound recommends leaving the Presentation Time set to 2 ms. See Presentation Time section in the AVB Networking Guide for additional information.

 Spacemap Go events are listed in the System Log.
-The System Log can be saved and used as additional troubleshooting information for our support staff.
+The System Log can be saved and used as additional troubleshooting information for Meyer Sound technical support staff.

-The grey triangles between three nodes represent Trisets.
+The grey triangles between three nodes represent Trisets (below, left).

 When the Panning Locator is close to a Speaker Node, a grey circle around the Speaker Node indicates the output level.
-The image below indicates the input signal is panned at a high level for one Speaker Node (output), lower level for another, and no level for the remaining nodes.
+The image below indicates the input signal is panned at a high level for one Speaker Node, lower level for another, and no level for the remaining nodes (below, center).

 Please see Spacemaps next.